Ronnie Turner, Tina Turner’s son, dead at 62, wife says

-(WFLA) – Ronnie Turner, the son of music legend Tina Turner and the late Ike Turner, has died at the age of 62, his wife said.
+(WFLA) – Ronnie Turner, the son of music legend Tina Turner and the late Ike Turner, has died at the age of 62, his family has announced.

 Afida Turner also included several photos of her and Ronnie Turner in her post.